tundraimg.jpg

 Denali National Park

-Early (pre-reserved time) shuttle bus departure - the park road is closed for private vehicles - for a full day wildlife observation and sightseeing tour to the Eielson Visitor Center, Wonder Lake or Kantishna within the shadows of Mt.
+Early (pre-reserved time) shuttle bus departure - the Denali park road is closed for private vehicles - for a full day wildlife observation and sightseeing tour to the Eielson Visitor Center, Wonder Lake or Kantishna within the shadows of Mt.
 Denali - with 20.320 ft. the highest mountain in North America.
 The views from here are just spectacular.
 Look for Dall sheep, moose, caribou, wolves and grizzly bears roaming throughout the park or observe one of the 150 different bird species which inherit the Denali National Park area.
 Many hiking trails along the ridges and throughout the valleys are easily accessible from the road.
 Park ranger at the visitor center are conducting interesting campfire talks, sled dog demonstrations and short guided nature walks on a regular basis.
 Return to the Park entrance anytime during the day.
 Overnight: Denali National Park

 Day